-Ms. Seidman is a faculty member at the Mark Morris Dance Center in Brooklyn, NY, Pascal Rioult Dance Center, teaches for the Dance Education Lab at the 92nd Street Y, and is Secretary of the American Dance Guild.
-She currently tours colleges and universities as a guest teaching artist and choreographer, most recently working at Ohio University, Skidmore College, Hofstra University, North Carolina School for the Arts, Mt.
-Holyoke College, Baltimore Community College, University of Maryland, Emory University, Agnes Scott College, and Rhode Island University, Duke University, New World School of the Arts, Rutgers, and Long Island University.
+Ms. Seidman is a faculty member at the Mark Morris Dance Center in Brooklyn, NY, teaches for the Dance Education Lab at the 92nd Street Y, and is Secretary of the American Dance Guild.
+She currently tours colleges and universities as a guest teaching artist and choreographer, most recently working at Palm Beach Atlantic University, Ohio University, Skidmore College, Hofstra University, North Carolina School for the Arts, Mt.
+Holyoke College, Baltimore Community College, University of Maryland, Emory University, Agnes Scott College, Rhode Island University, Duke University, New World School of the Arts, Rutgers, and Long Island University.

 Since forming her company in 1990, her choreography has been described as “elegant and accessible,” and “stunning…pure dance work with threads of emotional nuance woven into the whole”…and “cutting edge choreography and bravura execution… be prepared for the sacred and profane, Seidman spares no emotions.”
 The company performs at such well known venues as Carnegie Hall, the Brooklyn Academy of Music, Symphony Space, Jacob’s Pillow, St. Mark’s Danspace Project, Symphony Space, The Flea Theater, La MaMa E.T.C., the Piccolo Spoleto Festival in SC.
-The company has a strong outreach program, performing in museums, outdoor stages, aquariums, schools, and outdoor festivals most recently in 2005 with the Lower Manhattan Cultural Council’s Outdoor Festival Sitelines 2005.
+The company has had a strong outreach program, performing in museums, outdoor stages, aquariums, schools, and outdoor festivals such as the Lower Manhattan Cultural Council’s Outdoor Festival Sitelines 2005.